 Further work should be done to double-check the content and compare it to the content of AVC and HEVC and to check for newer editions of referenced specifications and identification of referenced specifications that should be marked historical.

-For the errata report correction AM1004, no meaningful update had been done.
-A -v2 was said to potentially be produced.
+For the errata report correction JCTVC-AM1004, no meaningful update had been done; however -v2 and -v3 versions were later uploaded to finalize this.

 JCTVC-AN0002 JCT-VC AHG report: Test model editing and errata reporting (AHG2) [B. Bross, C. Rosewarne, J.-R. Ohm, K. Sharman, G. J. Sullivan, A. Tourapis, Y.-K. Wang]

+This document reports the work of the JCT-VC ad hoc group on (HEVC and AVC) test model editing and errata reporting (AHG2) between the 39th meeting by teleconference (Apr.
+2020) and the 40th meeting by teleconference.

+-v2 adds 20 SCC tickets that were not visible in the default view of open HEVC text tickets

+-v3 has tickets removed from the ticket table that had been determined to have been resolved in already issued versions of HEVC.
+Of the 20 SCC tickets, 18 were already resolved, leaving two open SCC tickets.
+Seven tickets relating to v1/RExt were open, leaving nine open tickets.

 JCT-VC output document JCTVC-AM1004 was prepared and uploaded to the document register.
-See notes in the above section.
+See also the notes in the above section.